drvinceknight/pfm/book/building-tools/07-testing/tutorial/main.md

 ---

 (testing_tutorial)=

 # Tutorial

-In this tutorial we will write code to ensure the correctness of the software we have written in {ref}`modularisation_tutorial` and {ref}`documentation`.
+In this tutorial you will write code to ensure the correctness of the software you have written in {ref}`modularisation_tutorial` and {ref}`documentation`.

 The software for `absorption.py` is in fact across two separate files:

 - `absorption.py`: the source code.
-We will check this using _unit tests_
+You will check this using _unit tests_
 - `README.md`: the documentation.
-We will check this using _doc tests_.
+You will check this using _doc tests_.

-We will show how to write code that checks both of these.

 ## Writing tests for code

-Recalling the code written in `absorption.py` in {ref}`modularisation_tutorial`, there are 4 functions that need to be validated:
+Recalling the code written in `absorption.py` in {ref}`modularisation_tutorial`, there are 4 functions that need to be tested:

 - `get_long_run_state`
 - `extract_Q`